-Its small size isn’t the only thing to love, though.
+Its small size isn’t the only thing to love about the HP OfficeJet All-in-One 250, though.
 This compact inkjet has very good print quality, whether you’re printing off simple text or full-color PowerPoint slides.
-In our testing, the OfficeJet 250’s print quality was on par with larger desktop inkjet printers, producing documents with few to no errors – there was minimal spotting and no noticeable streaking or alignment problems, and it handled large swaths of color with only mild banding.
-This HP model printed some of the highest-quality documents we saw in our review.
+In our testing, the OfficeJet 250’s print quality was on par with larger desktop inkjet printers, producing documents with few to no errors – there was minimal spotting and no noticeable streaking or alignment problems, and it handled large swathes of color with only mild banding.
+This HP model printed some of the highest-quality documents out of all the printers that we’ve tested.
 It’s also one of the fastest compact printers, printing black-and-white documents at eight pages per minute.

-The printer is built to print crisp text and sharp images on letter- and legal-size paper up to 8.5 x 14 inches.
-Its high print resolution of 4800 x 1200 means that it can print photos as well, provided you have some photo paper and the ink to spare.
-The real surprise in our testing wasn’t how well it handled printing duty but how quiet it was – some mobile printers aren’t just a little noisy, they’re downright loud.
+The HP OfficeJet All-in-One 250 is built to print crisp text and sharp images on letter- and legal-size paper up to 8.5 x 14 inches.
+Thanks to its high print resolution of 4800 x 1200, it can comfortably print photos as well, provided you have some photo paper and the ink to spare.
+We were also super impressed with how quiet the HP OfficeJet All-in-One 250 was when printing.

-The inkjet printer uses a two-cartridge system, with one cartridge for black ink and the second for cyan, magenta and yellow ink.
+As an inkjet printer, the HP OfficeJet All-in-One 250 uses a two-cartridge system, with one cartridge for black ink and the second for cyan, magenta and yellow ink.
 We don’t recommend tri-color ink cartridges on normal printers, but in a compact printer, it’s par for the course.
-In any event, HP offers a pretty good page yield for each cartridge, with a standard black cartridge producing some 200 pages and the tri-color cartridge lasting 165 pages.
-At regular prices, this breaks down to 21 cents per page, which is pretty reasonable for a portable color printer.
-If you want to make printing even more affordable, HP also sells high-capacity, XL versions of its ink cartridges, bumping up the page yields to 600 and 415 pages, respectively, and dropping the per-page price to 16 cents.
+In any event, HP offers a pretty good page yield for each cartridge, with a standard black cartridge producing some 200 pages and the tri-color cartridge lasting 165 pages, which is pretty good value for money when you consider that a cartridge usually costs around $18-$24.
+If you want to make printing even more affordable, HP also sells high-capacity, XL versions of its ink cartridges, bumping up the page yields to 600 and 415 pages, respectively.

-The printer’s paper input feeder holds up to 50 pages of standard paper, which is the largest capacity offered on a mobile printer.
+The HP OfficeJet All-in-One 250’s paper input feeder holds up to 50 pages of standard paper, which is the largest capacity offered on a mobile printer.
 It also has an automatic document feeder, so you can run multipage documents through its scanner.
 The scanner only reads one side of the page, but it can both scan and copy.
 You can scan to a variety of file formats, including PDF, JPEG and TIFF.

 In our testing, the copy quality was quite good.
 When we copied regular text documents, the results were clean and readable, thanks to the HP’s scanning resolution, which was the best we saw in our review.
 It also copies images pretty well, with minimal banding or color issues and fairly good detail clarity, even in dark and shadowed images.
 It did wash out light colors a little bit in one of the images we copied, but even that was minimal.

-Its connectivity options are also the best of the bunch – you can plug into a PC with USB; print over Wi-Fi from your laptop, smartphone or tablet; and even print via Bluetooth from other mobile devices.
+Its connectivity options are also the best of the bunch – you can plug into a home computer (opens in new tab) with USB; print over WiFi from your laptop (opens in new tab), smartphone (opens in new tab), or tablet (opens in new tab); and even print via Bluetooth from other mobile devices.
 The printer doesn’t have native support for print standards like Apple AirPrint or Google Cloud Print, but HP does have its own HP ePrint app available on both platforms, and you can print from all major mobile devices through the app.
 It also supports Windows, Mac and Linux operating systems.